Aiyaz Sayed-Khaiyum: Climate change advocacy

-As Minister responsible for climate change and the leader of Fiji's COP23 delegation, the Attorney-General is also a global proponent of climate adaptation and increasing access to climate finance, and is working with governments, multilateral organisations and development banks to allow countries such as Fiji to obtain adequate levels of funding—on the basis of vulnerability—to build their resilience to climate change.
+As Minister responsible for climate change and the leader of Fiji's COP23 delegation, Sayed-Khaiyum was also a global proponent of climate adaptation and increasing access to climate finance, and worked with governments, multilateral organisations and development banks to allow countries such as Fiji to obtain adequate levels of funding—on the basis of vulnerability—to build their resilience to climate change.
 At the COP23 negotiations, where Fiji served as president, parties agreed that the Adaptation Fund would serve the Paris Agreement on Climate Change, and the Fund was replenished with an impressive total of US$93.3 million.

 In Fiji, Sayed-Khaiyum spearheaded the creation of the climate change division in the Ministry of Economy to mainstream the critical issue in national planning and public financing decisions, making Fiji one of the few countries in the world where climate change sits with the ministry responsible for finance.
-He has also established a working group in the Office of the Attorney-General to examine peripheral legal issues related to climate change.
+He also established a working group in the Office of the Attorney-General to examine peripheral legal issues related to climate change.

 Communications reforms

-During Sayed-Khaiyum's tenure as Minister for Communications, Fiji has experienced a boom in access to high-speed internet services and Free-to-Air digital television, which is now available all throughout the geographically-remote nation.
+During Sayed-Khaiyum's tenure as Minister for Communications, Fiji experienced a boom in access to high-speed internet services and Free-to-Air digital television, which is now available all throughout the geographically remote nation.

-Sayed-Khaiyum is overseeing the Fijian Government's digital transformation programme to digitise government services through a flagship partnership with the Singaporean Cooperation Enterprise, digitalFIJI.
+Sayed-Khaiyum oversaw the Fijian Government's digital transformation programme to digitise government services through a flagship partnership with the Singaporean Cooperation Enterprise, digitalFIJI.

-2022 election
+Criminal charges

-He was re-elected in the 2022 Fijian general election with 22524 votes.
-Following the election and the formation of a new coalition government he refused to concede defeat, saying that there was no change in government until there was a vote in parliament.
-He also questioned the validity of the new coalition citing concerns raised previously by SODELPA's outgoing general secretary and called Sitiveni Rabuka divisive.
-A police complaint was subsequently filed against him for inciting communal hatred.
+In February 2024 Sayed-Khaiyum was charged with abuse of office.

-Following the election of Sitiveni Rabuka as Prime Minister he was appointed as the Leader of the Opposition's nominee to the Constitutional Offices Commission, surrendering his seat in parliament.
+On 4 October 2024 Sayed-Khaiyum was charged with 11 counts of abuse of office, 11 counts of receiving a corrupt benefit, 11 counts of breach of trust by a public servant, and 11 counts of unlawful carriage of a firearm on an aircraft.

 Personal life

 Aiyaz Sayed-Khaiyum is the son of former MP Sayed Abdul Khaiyum.
-In 2011 he married Ela Gavoka, the daughter of MP Viliame Gavoka, they have two sons and a daughter together.
+In 2011 he married Ela Gavoka, the daughter of current Deputy Prime Minister and Minister Viliame Gavoka.
+Together they have two sons, Ibrahim and Idris and daughter, Imaan.